Juniper/vqfx10k-vagrant/light-1qfx/README.md

     |           |
     =============

-Interface em3 to em8 are all connected to the bridge "segment"
+Interface em3 to em4 are connected to the bridge "segment"

 # Provisioning / Configuration